 Develop Your Argument

-You need to use a clear paragraph structure and each paragraph should focus on one main point, supported by evidence or examples.
+Use clear paragraphs and make sure that each paragraph focuses on one main point, supported by evidence or examples.
 Techniques like rhetorical questions, emotive language and anecdotes can help make your writing more persuasive.

-Rhetorical questions: How can young people thrive when their minds are deprived of
+How can young people thrive when their minds are deprived of rest and focus?

 Write a Memorable Conclusion